chrdn/data-science-S2025/challenges/c09-income-assignment.md

 **Observations**:

 - Document your observations here.
-  - Nantucket’s 5-person has a range that spans the entire graph.
-In fact, it probably determined the x-range of the graph.
+  - Nantucket’s 5-person has a confidence interval that spans the entire graph.
   - Generally, it looks like 2-person families have a the lowest median income when compared to the other family categories.
-However, 5-person and 6-person families tend to have the biggest range.
+However, 5-person and 6-person families tend to have the biggest confidence intervals.
 Perhaps this is due to a lack of data points at this size.
   - 3-person families generally make more than 2-person families.
-  - 2-person families seem to have the smallest range.
+  - 2-person families seem to have the smallest confidence interval.
 Is this reflective of reality, or is it simply because there are fewer 2-person families?
   - Most 2-person families make between 50000 to 100000.
   - Is there another way to see whether location or category is more important to median income?
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?
-  - Not really, the data points at Suffolk county are clumped relative to the other data points.
-The ranges are similar, and the medians are very close together, probably within ~25000 of each other.
+  - No. The confidence intervals for each median overlap.
+The estimated medians are thus statistically indistinguishable, and it is technically possible for all household incomes to be the same in Suffolk county.
+We cannot confidently say that the median household income for one group is greater than the other.
 - Which counties have the widest confidence intervals?
   - Nantucket has the largest confidence intervals.
 However, it doesn’t appear to have data for 6-person families.
 The same situation